What to Carry Into the Next World

 not in achievements,

-but in the innocence we held onto.
+but in the innocence we kept alive.